Al Franken Staunchly Defended By Some Liberals And Progressives After Sexual Harassment Allegations

-Al Franken is a good person, but his accuser, Leeann Tweeden, is a “bi***.
+Al Franken is a good person, but his accuser, Leeann Tweeden, is a “bi***.”
 At least that’s what some progressives, who normally complain about “rape culture,” are saying.
 Leading the pack is Alissa Johnson, from Medium, in an article that has already garnered almost 30,000 views.

 “And I am sick that people like Leeanne [sic] Tweeden feel comfortable enough to take the traumas of the women and children that have been the true victims of sexual violence and used them for her own personal gains and the political goals of the Republican Party,” Johnson says, adding that Tweeden’s coming forward ten years after the alleged harassment took place reeks of a partisan hack job.